libkush/cryptbuddy/README.txt

-│ init        Initialize cryptbuddy by generating a key-pair and creating the    │ │             keychain database                                                  │ │ keychain    Manage your keychain                                               │ │ shred-path  Shred file(s) or directories                                       │
+│ init        Initialize cryptbuddy by generating a key-pair and creating the    │ │             keychain database                                                  │ │ keychain    Manage your keychain                                               │ │ shred       Shred file(s) or directories                                       │
 ╰────────────────────────────────────────────────────────────────────────────────╯